experience. integrity. compassion.

 We believe in everyone having full excess to the courts and to effective representation.
 We understand that at times, clients want our help only in particular areas of their cases.
 We know how to effectively unbundle our services to help those who need it.
-We offer advice, assistance with planning and strategizing, preparation of documents, or mediating issue by issue in your divorce or family law matter.
+We offer advice, assistance with planning and strategizing, preparation of documents (see our fees), or mediating issue by issue in your divorce or family law matter.

 Divorce usually means splitting up households.
 Money has to be stretched to support two residences, two cars, two sets of bills, which inevitably lowers the standard of living for both parties.
 The key to success is to be realistic.
 It will save you unnecessary disappointments and wrongly chosen paths, which could end up costing you more in attorney fees.